-The expression for the decoherence time obtained in [119],

-$$\tau{\varphi} = \frac{4e}{\delta \varphi_2 I(\Delta_t / e)},\tag{39}$$ where $\delta \phi$ is the difference between equilibrium phases in degenerate minima of the junction (i.e., $\delta \phi = 2\chi_0$ in other notation), contains the expression for quasiparticle current in the junction at finite voltage Δ_t/e (where Δ_t is the tunneling rate between the minima).
+The expression for the decoherence time obtained in Ref.
+119, where $\delta\varphi$ is the difference between equilibrium phases in degenerate minima of the junction (i.e., $\delta\varphi=2\chi_0$ in other notation), contains the expression for the quasiparticle current in the junction at finite voltage, Δ_t/e (where Δ_t is the tunneling rate between the minima).
 This agrees with our back-of-the-envelope analysis: phase tunneling leads to finite voltage in the system through the second Josephson relation, and with finite voltage comes quasiparticle current and decoherence.
-The quality factor is defined as $Q = \tau{0} \Delta{t}/2\hbar$, that is, we compare the decoherence time with the tunneling time.
+The quality factor is defined as $Q = \tau{\varphi} \Delta_t / 2\hbar$, that is, we compare the decoherence time with the tunneling time.
 Strictly speaking, it is the quality factor with respect to the fastest quantum operation realized by the natural tunneling between the minima at the degeneracy point.
-For the Rabi transitions between the states of the qubit this number is much lower (10-20 versus 8000 [108]), due to relatively small Rabi frequency.
+For the Rabi transitions between the states of the qubit this number is much lower (10-20 versus 8000; Ref.
+108) on account of the relatively low Rabi frequency.